nenasedk/pRTJOSS/paper.md

 ## Correlated-k Implementation
 The correlated-k implementation was significantly improved in both accuracy and speed.
 Combining the c-k opacities of multiple species requires mixing the distributions in $g$ space.
-{\color{red}Previously, this was accomplished by taking 1000 samples of each distribution.}
+Previously, this was accomplished by taking 1000 samples of each distribution.
 This sampling process resulted in non-deterministic spectral calculations, resulting in unexpected behaviour from the nested sampling process, as the same set of parameters could result in varying log-likelihood.
 This has been updated to fully mix the c-k distributions.
 Considering the first species, the second species is added in, and the resulting grid is sorted.